-Option Name Description Specifies whether to return only those geocoded results that are close match candidates.
+Option Name Description n Close matches only Specifies whether to return only those geocoded results that are close match candidates.
 For example, if there are 10 candidates and two of them are close candidates, and you enable this option, only the two close matching candidates would be returned instead of all 10.
 To specify what is considered a close match, use the Close match criteria options.
 Address candidates are ranked according to how closely the input address matches these preferences.
-Close matches only Match mode Specifies hov v to determine whether a candidate is a close match.
+Match mode Specifies hov w to determine whether a candidate is a close match.
 One of the following: Custom This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
 Use the Close match criteria check boxes to specify the address elements you want.
 This is the default value for most countries.
 Relaxed All candidate addresses are considered a close match.
-All input Specifies whether candidates must match all non-blank input fields to be considered a close match.
-For example, if an input address contains a city and postal code, then candidates for this address must match the city and postal code to be considered a close match.
-House number Specifies whether candidates must match the house number to be considered a close match.
-If you select this option you should also require an exact match on street name.
-This option does not significantly affect performance.
-It does, however, affect the type of match if the candidate address corresponds to a segment that does not contain any ranges.
-The type of match can also be affected when the house number range for a candidate does not contain the input house number.
-If you relax the house number, you should set the maximum ranges to be returned to a value higher than 0.
-Street Specifies whether candidates must match the street name to be considered a close match.
-If a close match is found, the geocoder attempts expanded street name manipulation, which looks for candidates with names that sound like the input address or that are spelled improperly.
-This slows down performance but increases the match rate .
-If the geocoding database is indexed, the performance impact is reduced.
+All input a close matc ether candidates must match all non-blank input fields to be considered th.
+For example, if an input address contains a city and postal code, then or this address must match the city and postal code to be considered a House number Specifies who ether candidates must match the house number to be considered a close option does in match if the cranges.
+The candidate do this option you should also require an exact match on street name.
+This not significantly affect performance.
+It does, however, affect the type of candidate address corresponds to a segment that does not contain any type of match can also be affected when the house number range for a pees not contain the input house number.
+If you relax the house number, set the maximum ranges to be returned to a value higher than 0.
+Street Specifies wh match. ether candidates must match the street name to be considered a close which looks to spelled impro tch is found, the geocoder attempts expanded street name manipulation, for candidates with names that sound like the input address or that are operly.
+This slows down performance but increases the match rate.
+If no database is indexed, the performance impact is reduced.
+Locality • ITA (Italy)- -Locality

 Option Name Description City Specifies whether candidates must match the city to be considered a close match.
 If you do not require exact matches on city, the geocoder searches on the street address matched to the particular postal code, and considers other cities that do not match the name, but do match the postal code.
 County Specifies whether candidates must match the county (or equivalent) to be considered a close match.
-The meaning of county varies for different countries.
-ITA (Italy)-Province State/Province Specifies whether candidates must match the state or province (or equivalent) to be considered a close match.
-ITA (Italy)-Region Postal code Specifies whether candidates must match the postal code to be considered a close match.
+The meaning of county varies for different countries. • ITA (Italy)-Province State/Province Specifies whether candidates must match the state or province (or equivalent) to be considered a close match. • ITA (Italy)-Region Postal code Specifies whether candidates must match the postal code to be considered a close match.
 If you do not require exact match on postal codes, the geocoder searches a wider area for a match.
 While this results in slower performance, the match rate is higher because the request does not need to match exactly when it compares match candidates.
 Specifies whether candidates must match the postal code to be considered a close match.
 If you do not require exact match on postal codes, the geocoder searches a wider area for a match.
 While this results in slower performance, the match rate is higher because the request does not need to match exactly when it compares match candidates.